CodeFromAnywhere/typerepo/modules/asset-functions-node/README.md

 - find all media in every other folder that is not an operation

 Return all of this as project relative path array

-## 📄 findAssetParametersRecursively (exported const)

-Recursively finds all asset parameters in an object (for example in a database model item)

 ## 📄 getAssetDirectlyGetApi (exported const)